Is your business facing a low retention rate?

 Recurring payment types integrate accounting and invoicing systems to generate an accurate billing that happens monthly or yearly.
 As the recurring time is nearing, an automated invoice is sent to the customer as a reminder.

-Automated Payments from Customer’s Account to Avoid Failed Payments
+Auto Pay from Customer’s Account to Avoid Failed Payments

 When customers know their funds will be withdrawn on a certain date, they don’t have to retry failed payments or remember to pay before the service is charged.
 They know their accounts will be debited with the amount every month.
 This helps in improving customer retention.